James-Bosley/calculator/README.md

 This web application is a calculator that provides the ability to complete simple mathematical operations.
 Specifically: addition, subtraction, multiplication and division.
 It also supports the chaining of these operations without the need to use the equals button.

+## Technology

+This project is a SPA created using React, initially built using create-react-app.
+It is primarily written in TypeScript and makes use of sass for styling.

 ## Running the App

 To run this app locally you can clone this repo and run the following command in your terminal.
 This will download dependency files and start the project.